18th Avenue station (BMT West End Line): Construction and opening

 The 18th Avenue station opened on June 24, 1916, as the terminal of the first portion of the BMT West End Line, which extended from 36th Street on the BMT Fourth Avenue Line.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.
 The section of the West End Line between 62nd Street and this station originally opened with only one track in service.
 The second track between 62nd Street and 18th Avenue opened on July 8, 1916.

 Renovations

 The platforms were extended in the 1960s to accommodate the current standard B Division train length of 615 feet.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.

 In 2019, the Metropolitan Transportation Authority announced that this station would become compliant with the Americans with Disabilities Act of 1990 through the installation of elevators as part of the agency's 2020–2024 Capital Program.
 The project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.
+However, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.
+In July 2026, the Metropolitan Transportation Authority announced plans for accessibility renovations at five subway stations in Brooklyn.
+The 18th Avenue station would receive two elevators.